Ståle

 titanium and/or a titanium alloy.
 Titanium is the material most

-frequently used as implant in bone, as it has outstanding physical
+frequently used as implant in bone, as it has outstanding

-strength, and chemical resistance against body fluids.
+mechanical strength, and chemical resistance against body

 [0003] Dental implants are utilized in dental restoration